-2.7 Spelling The Minor Pentatonic Scales
+G. Spelling Minor Pentatonic Scales

-The minor pentatonic scale has only five different notes.
+The minor pentatonic scale, like the major pentatonic, has only five different notes.
 It's identical to the blues scale, but without the sharp 4th.
 (It's also identical to the major pentatonic that starts on its 3rd degree; Eb Major pentatonic and C Minor pentatonic have the same notes).
 The minor pentatonic scale is useful for quickly navigating minor chords.
 Below are some minor pentatonic scales: